FabioKaelin/terminalimage/README.md

 # Terminal Image

-With this package can you display a image in your terminal.
+With this package can you display an image in your terminal.

-The height if the generated image is customizable.
+The height of the generated image is customizable.

 The supported image-types are png (.png), jpeg (.jpg, .jpeg, .jfif), singleframe gif (.gif) and webP (.webp).